iamc/sayhi/README.md

 # step-by-step

+The steps below correspond to the ones in the whiteboard sketch used the lesson.

 0. Check that you are logged in in GitHub
 1. Click the upper rigth `Fork` button.
 Af you do it you will be taken to your own account, to your forked repositry.
 Under the repository name (<YOUR_USERNAME>/sayhy), you will see the text: "Forked from iamc/sayhi".
 2. Go to your computer and `clone` YOUR fork (<YOUR_USERNAME>/sayhi) (green button, code clone, select https and copy-paste to your terminal)